 - Wax Paper

 This post contains Affiliate links for your convenience.

 RELATED: Check out another way to use Mod Podge with stones here: Four Ways to Use Stones in the Classroom

 Not all flowers are easy to press and dry.
 I look for flowers with naturally flat blooms such as violets, daisies, and other single-petal flowers.
 I had this idea later in the flower season, so I couldn’t be very picky.
 The Black-Eyed Susans and Queen Anne’s Lace worked perfectly.
 I wish I would have removed the stamen from the purple Mexican Aster because the pollen stained part of the flower.
 Lesson learned!
 Ideally you want to pick flowers in the morning after the dew has evaporated.
 You’ll want to harvest them when they are just before their peak.

 You can always buy a bouquet of flowers if you don’t currently have any growing outdoors.
 Just look for flowers with a single layer of petals and have fun experimenting with different types of flowers!

 Once you pick or buy your flowers, place them between 2 pieces of wax paper in a book and close the book.
 Place a couple more heavy books on top and check back in a week or two.

-Arrange your flowers on stones.
-Each flower and stone has it’s own unique shape, so I like to find the perfect match before bringing out the mod podge.
+Arrange your flowers on the stones.
+Each flower and stone has it’s own unique shape, so I like to find the perfect match before bringing out the Mod Podge.

 Until then, check out 10+ Simple and Beautiful Stone Activities!